visdesignlab/upset2/README.md

 - `provVis` (optional): [Sidebar options](#sidebar-options) for the provenance visualization sidebar.
 See [Trrack-Vis](https://github.com/Trrack/trrackvis) for more information about Trrack provenance visualization.
 - `elementSidebar` (optional): [Sidebar options](#sidebar-options) for the element visualization sidebar.
 This sidebar is used for element queries, element selection datatable, and supplimental plot generation.
 - `altTextSidebar` (optional): [Sidebar options](#sidebar-options) for the text description sidebar.
 This sidebar is used to display the generated text descriptions for an Upset 2.0 plot, given that the `generateAltText` function is provided.
+- `footerHeight` (optional)(`number`): Height of the footer overlayed on the upset plot, in px, if one exists.
+Used to prevent the bottom of the sidebars from overlapping with the footer.
 - `generateAltText` (optional)(`() => Promise<AltText>`): Async function which should return a generated AltText object.
 See [Alt Text Generation](#alt-text-generation) for more information about Alt Text generation.

 ##### Configuration (Grammar) options